-All students are required as a condition of enrolment to pay all fees due from them to the University, and to abide by and to submit to the requirements of the University's Charter, Statutes, Ordinances and Regulations, and Organisation of the University documents as amended from time to time.
-These documents are published annually and copies of current versions are available on the University website www.sussex.ac.uk/governance
+All students are required as a condition of enrolment to pay all fees due from them to the University, and to abide by and to submit to the requirements of the University's Charter, Statutes and Regulations, and Organisation of the University documents as amended from time to time.
+These documents are published annually and copies of current versions are available on the University website www.sussex.ac.uk/ogs

 The University also reserves the right, without notice, to make changes to these documents.
 Any amendments approved in the course of the academic year will be included in the current web versions of these documents.
 Such amendments will take immediate effect upon formal approval by the relevant body of the University.
-It is each student's responsibility to check the website regularly for notification of amendments.
+It is each student's responsibility to check the website regularly.

-Withdrawal or variation of programmes and courses
+Withdrawal or variation of courses, modules and placements

-The University will use all reasonable endeavours to deliver programmes and courses in accordance with the descriptions set out in this prospectus.
-However, the University keeps its programmes under review with the aim of enhancing quality.
-Some changes may therefore be made to the form or content of programmes or courses described in this prospectus.
+The University will use all reasonable endeavours to deliver courses and modules in accordance with the descriptions set out in this prospectus.
+However, the University keeps its courses under review with the aim of enhancing quality.
+Some changes may therefore be made to the form or content of courses or modules described in this prospectus.

-As a charitable organisation significantly dependent on public funds, the University has to manage its finances in a way that is efficient and cost-effective in the context of the provision of a diverse range of programmes and courses to a large number of students.
-The University therefore reserves the right to withdraw an offer of a place if circumstances beyond its control prevent it from offering the programme specified, and to make variations to the contents or methods of delivery of, or to discontinue, merge or combine programmes and courses, if such action is reasonably considered necessary by the University.
-If there are not sufficient enrolments to make a programme or course viable, the University reserves the right to cancel such a programme or course.
+As a charitable organisation significantly dependent on public funds, the University has to manage its finances in a way that is efficient and cost-effective in the context of the provision of a diverse range of courses and modules to a large number of students.
+The University therefore reserves the right to withdraw an offer of a place if circumstances beyond its control prevent it from offering the course specified, and to make variations to the contents or methods of delivery of, or to discontinue, merge or combine courses and modules, if such action is reasonably considered necessary by the University.
+If there are not sufficient enrolments to make a course or module viable, the University reserves the right to cancel such a course or module.

-If, after an application for a programme has been accepted for any programme described in this prospectus but prior to the student commencing the first term of study, the University discontinues the programme, the student may either:
+If, after an application has been accepted for any course described in this prospectus but prior to the student commencing the first term of study, the University discontinues the course, the student may either:

-(1) withdraw from the University without any liability for fees, or (2) transfer to such other programme (if any) as may be offered by the University for which the student is qualified.
-If in these circumstances the student wishes to withdraw from the University and to enrol in a programme at a different University, the University shall use its reasonable endeavours to assist the student.
+(1) withdraw from the University without any liability for fees, or

+(2) transfer to such other course (if any) as may be offered by the University for which the student is qualified.
+If in these circumstances the student wishes to withdraw from the University and to enrol in a course at a different University, the University shall use its reasonable endeavours to assist the student.